 Best-practice cases are:

 This is just the new salary, including overtime compensation.
-On top, all percentage-based fringes will pile up as well.
+On top of that, all percentage-based fringes will pile up as well.
 This should already showcase how each tracked working hour can significantly impact the actuals of your budget.
 But there are even more cases where a production company needs to pay “more.”

 Working at Night